First, they take a scalpel and scrape the top layer of skin from your face. Then, they spread acid where they just finished scraping.

-Chemical peels have been around for years, but Dr. David H. Lowe, an Annapolis plastic surgeon, began offering them in October with an acid that is not as strong as those that have been traditionally used for chemical peels.
+Chemical peels have been around for years, but Dr. David H. Lowe, an Annapolis plastic surgeon, began offering them in October with an acid that is not as strong as those traditionally used for chemical peels.

-With more traditional acids, clients often need a week or more to let their faces heal, said Dr. Lowe, who, with his partners, C. William Strawberry and D. Paul Buhrer, has offices in Annapolis, Glen Burnie and Crofton.
+With more traditional acids, clients often need a week or more to let their faces heal, said Dr. Lowe, who with partners C. William Strawberry and D. Paul Buhrer, has offices in Annapolis, Glen Burnie and Crofton.

 But with the new minipeel, clients can go back to work the same day, said Dr. Lowe.

 "There's virtually no side effects.
 There's no down time.
 That's the beauty of it," he said.